Amid wider euro crisis, Greece ignored for now

 NASTY SHOCKS STILL POSSIBLE

-Italy's funding needs over the next 12 months are around 400 billion euros, taxing the capabilities of the IMF or anyone else who tried to step in.
+Italy's funding needs over the next 12 months are around 400 billion euros (341 billion pounds), taxing the capabilities of the IMF or anyone else who tried to step in.

 "These are truly enormous numbers," says Raj Badiani, senior economist at IHS Global Insight, "it's a completely different magnitude.
 Most investors have probably now priced in a Greek default, probably some time next year.
 That would be hard, particularly on the French banks -- but with contagion you're talking about other countries as well and it's much tougher."